Peter Cosgrove: Corporate leadership and community organisations

 Cosgrove served on the board of Australia's main airline Qantas between July 2005 and January 2014 and is on numerous other boards as chairman or member.

-He served as Chancellor of the Australian Catholic University between November 2010 and January 2014; and is Honorary Patron in Chief of the ACT Veterans Rugby Club and the Rosies Youth Mission.
+He served as Chancellor of the Australian Catholic University between November 2010 and January 2014.

+As of 2014 he was honorary patron of the ACT Veterans Rugby Club and the Rosies Youth Mission.

-Peter Cosgrove was appointed as Patron to the Australian Volunteer Coast Guard Association in 2015.
+Cosgrove was appointed as patron to the Australian Volunteer Coast Guard Association in 2015.

 Governor-General

-On 28 January 2014, Prime Minister Tony Abbott announced that the Queen Elizabeth II had accepted his advice to appoint Peter Cosgrove as the next Governor-General of Australia, to succeed Quentin Bryce in late March.
+On 28 January 2014, Prime Minister Tony Abbott announced that Queen Elizabeth II had accepted his advice to appoint General Cosgrove as the next Governor-General of Australia, to succeed Dame Quentin Bryce in late March.
 On 25 March, Abbott announced that the Queen had also approved the reinstatement of the grade of Knight or Dame in the Order of Australia (she had abolished it in 1986 on the advice of Bob Hawke), and that governors-general would be ex officio the Principal Knight or Dame of the Order.
 The incumbent, Quentin Bryce, was immediately made the first new Dame of the Order.
-On 28 March Cosgrove succeeded Dame Quentin and was sworn in as Governor-General by Chief Justice Robert French, becoming Sir Peter Cosgrove.
-Former headmaster of Waverley College, Ray Paxton states “In choosing Sir Peter Cosgrove for Governor General, Australia has honoured a remarkable man”.
+On 28 March, Cosgrove succeeded Dame Quentin and was sworn in as Governor-General by Chief Justice Robert French, becoming Sir Peter Cosgrove.
+Former headmaster of Waverley College, Ray Paxton, states "In choosing Sir Peter Cosgrove for Governor General, Australia has honoured a remarkable man".
+During his time as Governor-General, Sir Peter Cosgrove was a supporter for the Lung Foundation Australia.

-On 16 December 2018 Prime Minister Scott Morrison announced that The Queen had approved the appointment of retired General David Hurley, the current Governor of New South Wales as the next Governor-General of Australia commencing in July 2019, and that Cosgrove's term would be extended until that time to ensure smooth transitions following the New South Wales election in March and federal election expected in May 2019.
+On 16 December 2018, Prime Minister Scott Morrison announced that The Queen had approved the appointment of retired General David Hurley, the current Governor of New South Wales, as the next Governor-General of Australia, commencing in July 2019, and that Cosgrove's term would be extended until that time to ensure smooth transitions following the New South Wales election in March and federal election expected in May 2019.

-On 12 August 2019, during a post appointment call upon the Queen, Her Majesty appointed Cosgrove a Commander of the Royal Victorian Order.
+On 12 August 2019, during a post appointment call upon the Queen, Cosgrove was appointed a Commander of the Royal Victorian Order.

+During the Coronation of Charles III and Camilla, with the Governor-General of Australia and all of the state governors in London, Cosgrove served as the Administrator of the Commonwealth from 30 April to 10 May 2023.

 Personal life

-Cosgrove married Lynne Payne in 1976; they have three sons and four grandchildren, and lived in Sydney before taking up residence in Government House, Canberra.
-Cosgrove is a Roman Catholic and frequently attends Mass in the St Christopher's Cathedral parish in Canberra.
+Cosgrove married Lynne Payne in 1976, and they have three sons.

-Cosgrove is a strong supporter and member of the Sydney Roosters.
-He is also a keen follower of cricket and rugby union.

-His memoir You shouldn't have joined... was published by Allen & Unwin in 2020.
+His memoir, You shouldn't have joined ..., was published by Allen & Unwin in 2020.